Wild camping on Haystacks

 Dawn itself was an unremarkable affair, the cloud just getting lighter.
 The sun didn’t make an appearance until about an hour later but when it did, the day turned out to be a scorcher!
 Just as well really as my tent was soaked and I wanted it to dry out before packing it away.
 Until then I had time for breakfast and some more exploration.
 The fell was still all mine for a few hours more I reckoned.

 While near the main summit crag on Haystacks I found this.

 I haven’t a clue who BJL was, despite trying to find after returning home.
 If they loved the fells so much I do wonder why they would want to leave such a permanent mark on them?
 Whoever put it here also took the time and effort to drill into the rock behind it and ensure it is locked in place.

 Anyway, I had time for one last photo before packing up and leaving.
 Returning to Innominate Tarn, the view across to the impressive north face of Pillar overlooking Ennerdale was excellent.

 Haystacks back down to Gatesgarthdale

 Having broken camp, I retraced my steps back past Blackbeck Tarn and Green Crag.
 I had remembered the previous day’s scramble up and wanted to have a look down that damn gulley.
 However I discovered that without climbing part way down I wouldn’t be able to get a decent photo of it and I simply didn’t have the energy.
 Suffice it to say it was very steep though.
-Also the view of Haystack’s northern face from this point was very good so I’m glad I made the detour.
+The view of Haystack’s northern face from nearby Green Crag was very good though so I’m glad I made the detour.